 Get checked.
 Early detection matters.

-If you notice one or more signs in yourself or another person, it can be difficult to know what to do.
-It’s natural to feel uncertain or nervous about discussing these changes with others.
-Voicing worries about your own health might make them seem more “real.”
-Or, you may fear upsetting someone by sharing observations about changes in his or her abilities or behavior.
-However, these are significant health concerns that should be evaluated by a doctor, and it’s important to take action to figure out what’s going on.
+It can be challenging to know how to respond if you notice one or more signs of health changes in yourself or someone else.
+It’s natural to feel uncertain or anxious about discussing these changes.
+Voicing concerns about your own health can make these issues feel more “real,” and you might worry about upsetting someone by pointing out changes in their abilities or behavior.
+However, these are important health issues that should be evaluated by a doctor, and it is essential to take action to understand what is going on.

 Source: ALZ.ORG